 - Check the status of application stacks and see how tiers of applications communicate with each other.

 - Determine the databases and users that applications send information to.

 - Identify if issues are network-, server-, or application-related so you can route details to the right team.

-To learn more, see Integrate SolarWinds AppOptics APM with IIS nodes.
+To learn more, see Integrate SolarWinds AppOptics with SAM.

 For SAM 6.7 and VMAN 8.3, the Orion Platform now supports monitoring for Docker, Docker Swarm, Kubernetes, and Apache Mesos container deployments.
 After monitoring is set up, you can display data on Container Details pages accessible in the various areas of the Orion Web Console, including:

 - Node Detail pages for nodes that host containers

 Container services also appear on Orion Maps, and you can configure alerts for them just like you can for nodes.
 To learn more, see Monitor container services in the Orion Platform.